sudeatesoglu/Mushroom_Collector_AI/README.md

 The NEAT algorithm is configured using a configuration file (`neat-config.txt`).

 ## Running the NEAT Algorithm
-To run the NEAT algorithm and evolve the neural networks, execute the `run()` function in the `mushroom_collector.py` script.
+To run the game with NEAT algorithm with the provided configuration file and evolve the neural networks, execute the `run()` function in the `mushroom_collector.py`.
-This function initializes the NEAT algorithm with the provided configuration file and runs the game using the evolved neural networks.

 ```python
 if __name__ == "__main__":